-The Trustee Council is comprised of the State of Colorado's three-person committee of representatives of the statutory natural resource trustees and the U.S. Department of the Interior, as represented by the U.S. Fish and Wildlife Service (USFWS).
+The Trustee Council is comprised of the State of Colorado's three-person committee of representatives of the statutory natural resource trustees.
 The CDPHE Trustee representative is charged with and performs the administrative and expenditure responsibilities on behalf of the Trustees.
-A Work Group comprised of the five Trustee Council representatives will be tasked with evaluating and reviewing the proposals received in response to this solicitation of NRD projects for North St. Vrain Creek.
+A Work Group comprised of the three Trustee Council representatives will be tasked with evaluating and reviewing the proposals received in response to this solicitation of NRD projects for the Bonita Peak Mining District.